Dimtemp/SCOMTraining/archive/21a-xplat-setup.md

 ## Preparation
 Perform this procedure from the host server
+1. Download a supported Linux installation ISO (e.g. Debian, CentOS).
 1. Open Hyper-V Manager
+1. Create a new VM with the name LON-LNX.
-2. Open the settings of the VAN-LNX virtual machine.
+1. Open the settings of the LON-LNX virtual machine and connect the downloaded ISO.
-3. Double click Network Adapter and select Advanced Features.
-4. Select Static MAC address and enter this address: 00-15-5D-2F-1C-08

-Perform this procedure from the LON-SV1
-1. Open Administrative Tools, DNS Manager.
-Open Forward Lookup Zones and select Adatum.com.
-2. Open the Action menu and select “New Host (A or AAAA)”.
-3. Name: VAN-LNX, IP address: 10.10.0.40.
-Click Add Host.
-Click Ok and click done.
+1. Start the VM and follow the OS installation procedure.
+1. Use this password for the root user: Pa55w.rd

 ## Configuring Accounts and Profiles
 Perform the following steps from the LON-SV1 to create each UNIX/Linux action account: